cincanproject/cincan-command/README.md

 and output directory which contains a lot of data already and all that data gets (unnecessarily) copied to the container.

-As files are copied around, you may ran out of disk space or experience long delays when working with large files.
-You should then consider running the dockerized tools without 'cincan' wrapper.

 ### Avoid uploading content from output directories

-On many cases tools write files into an output directory and you may run the tool several times to produce many files to the output directory.
+On many cases a tool writes files into an output directory and you may run the tool several times to produce many files to the output directory.
 However, as 'cincan' does not know which files are output and which are input, it repeatedly copies also the output files from the previous runs to container.